Integrations//

 Alarm Channels:

-• Select your previously created Slack channel from the dropdown
+• Select the Slack channel you previously created from the dropdown

 • Multiple channels can be selected